 - If you lost your entry ticket or skipped the booth through the ViaVerde when entering the Autoestrada, you will have to pay the whole Autoestrada length, which can be 10 times your journey, so be careful with this.
 If you happen to find your ticket afterwards, you can go back and get partially refunded

-- If you skip the booths through the ViaVerde way in&out, you can pay afterwards at any of the offices of Brisa-Via Verde (never met anyone who did this, but they say it’s possible).
+- If you skip the booths through the ViaVerde way in&out, you can pay afterwards at any of the offices of Brisa-Via Verde (never met anyone who did this, but they say it’s possible) or at this website, which covers highways and a few speedways (SCUT or autovias)

 I am renting a car in Portugal, which option should I choose?